 Get that bathroom painted; sort out your cupboards and drawers and sell your junk on eBay or a car boot sale; get your filing properly sorted and switch all your bills to cheaper providers.
-This is time that can be used really well and you will be SO pleased once you get a job that you’ve already got all those niggly tasks out of the way.
+This is time that can be used really well and you will be pleased once you get a job that you’ve already got all those annoying tasks out of the way.

 If changing career, it’s easy to ignore prospective jobs because we only think in terms of the specific job description of what we’ve been doing.

 However, if you list all the things you do at work and possibly elsewhere, such as your activities as a parent or a fund-raiser for your favourite charity, you will realise just how many skills you use on a daily basis.
 This will help you fill your CV with all your relevant skills, and increase your range of job choices.